Hill30/NGScroller/README.md

 The ngScroll directive is similar to the ngRepeat.
 Like the ngRepeat, ngScroll directive instantiates a template once per item from a collection.
 Each template instance gets its own scope, where the given loop variable is set to the current collection item.
 The collection content is provided by the datasource.
-The datasource name is specified in the scroll_expression
+The datasource name is specified in the scroll_expression.

+As the template for an item is instantiated it is placed on the canvas.
+Its height is determined by the list of items currently instantiated.
+Unless overridden by the ngScrollCanvas directive (see below) the immediate parent of the element with the directive will be used as canvas.

+The viewport is an element representing the space where the content of the canvas is to be shown.
+Unless specified explicitly with the ngScrollViewport directive (see below), browser window will be used as viewport.

 ###Usage